CompeyDev/MusicComp-v2/docs/docs/SELFHOST.md

 ```
 **OR**
 <br>
-The most updated version using CDNs at [here](https://www.devcomp.tk/MusicComp-v2/downloads).
+The semi-updated version using CDNs at [here](https://www.devcomp.tk/MusicComp-v2/downloads).
 <br>

 2. CD to the directory and install the package and dependencies using: